-As a young boy growing up, I had a love affair with a little west Texas town called Rankin.
+As a young boy growing up, I had a love affair with a little West Texas town called Rankin.
 I loved Rankin, and my connection to it was twofold.
 It is where my Aunt Pat and Uncle Hubert and cousins Sue and Patricia lived.
 It was also where my real father and my grandparents on my father’s side lived, Grandpa Box and Martha and Uncle Jerry.

-Rankin was not then and still, is not more than just a little bump in the road.
-A very small town that sits in the west Texas mesquite desert and completely reliant on the oil and ranching business.
+Rankin was not then and still is not more than just a little bump in the road.
+A very small town that sits in the West Texas mesquite desert and is completely reliant on the oil and ranching business.
 If you have ever seen the movie “The last Picture Show”, that would very well describe the size and scope of Rankin…and I loved it.
 I was one very happy camper whenever it was announced that we were going to Rankin, and I spent a lot of time there as a kid up until I was about 10 years old.
 I was guaranteed 2 weeks every summer for sure to visit my father.
 Occasional Christmases.
 Always 2 weeks every summer to visit Aunt Pat and Uncle Hubert and many weekends throughout the year.
 My favorite time to visit Rankin was in the summer.
 Rankin had the greatest public swimming pool that there ever was.
 It is where I learned to swim at about 3 years old and it was one of my favorite places.
 I remember that we would walk across the highway to go to the pool (you walked everywhere in Rankin) and it would be so hot that you would leave your foot prints in the asphalt on the road.

 My Aunt Pat and Uncle Hubert lived in a small shotgun house right off of the highway.
 It had a great front porch and a dusty dirt backyard with a swing set.
-I use to have a picture of all of us kids sitting on the front porch eating popsicles.
+I used to have a picture of all of us kids sitting on the front porch eating popsicles.
 Their house sat next to a hill that led up to the library.
-I think I almost gave my Aunt Pat a heart attack when I was about 8 years old I dragged an old shaky bicycle that I had found with flat and bent tires.
+I think I almost gave my Aunt Pat a heart attack once when I was about 8 years old.
+I dragged an old shaky bicycle that I had found with flat and bent tires.
 Aunt Pat came out the back door just as I was about to ride the bike down the hill.
 She yelled at me to get off that bike and get down that hill, but it was too late, I pushed off and away I went.
 Providence must have been on my side and somehow I made it down the hill in one piece without crashing.
 Aunt Pat was white as a ghost by the time I came to a stop with a big grin on my face.
-I use to also climb that hill and go up and climb onto the roof of the Library.
+I used to also climb that hill and go up and climb onto the roof of the Library.
 From the top of the roof you could see all of Rankin.

 When I visited my father, we always stayed out at Grandpa Box’s house.
 They lived across the railroad tracks about a quarter of a mile from town.
 I had a B.B. gun and would spend hours hunting and shooting striped lizards.
 I would ride with Grandpa Box as he made his rounds checking the gauges on the county and city water tanks.
-My Father was a very outdoors guy and he would take me for hikes in the desert and climbing the mesas around town.
+My father was a very outdoors guy and he would take me for hikes in the desert and climbing the mesas around town.
 He worked in the oil fields and although I really do not remember it, we lived in Kuwait when I was about 4 years old.

 To go along with all of this, was the food.
 My Aunt Pat, who was really my great aunt (she was my grandmas sister) was an incredible cook.
 I was especially crazy about her fried chicken, and she made the best homemade cookies.
 There was cold watermelon sitting on the front porch.
 There were incredibly tasty chili dogs at the little league park.
 Big barrels of popcorn at the picture show, they used real melted butter.
 My father was quite the barbequer and he would cook out a lot.
 One of my favorites was the BBQ rabbit that they would make, Martha ( I could not call her grandma,I always had to call her Martha) made some of the greatest cornbread and brown gravy that I can still taste to this day.